Seven Foodie Ways to Cool Off in New York City This Summer

 Get some ice cream

 First off, the most obvious way to cool off is to get some ice cream!
 There are so many good ice cream shops across New York City.
 In fact, we are constantly finding new places to try and our favorite ice cream shop changes every week!
-Right now we love Ice & Vice (221 E Broadway), Sundaes and Cones (95 E 10th St) and Van Leeuwen Ice Cream (45 Spring St & Other Locations).
-Be sure to check out our picks for the best ice cream shops in Chinatown too!
+Right now we love Chinatown Ice Cream Factory (65 Bayard Street), Sundaes and Cones (95 E 10th St) and Van Leeuwen Ice Cream (45 Spring St & Other Locations).

 Devour an ice cream sandwich from Melt Bakery

 You can get ice cream in a cup or cone or you can get a yummy ice cream sandwich instead!
 Without a doubt, the best ice cream sandwiches in New York City come from Melt Bakery (132 Orchard St & Other Locations).
 They have so many interesting combinations to try and they are definitely perfect for the summer.